New Atlantis

 Chief Architect at New Atlantis Labs — decentralized marine science, ocean biodiversity regeneration, and precision medicine for the oceans.

-New Atlantis Labs was an enterprise marine data science research institution — precision medicine for the oceans.
-It used decentralized science mechanisms to fund and govern ocean conservation: biodiversity credits, DAO governance for research funding decisions, and a pipeline from ocean biodiversity data through protein language models to drug discovery.
+New Atlantis Labs set out to change that math.
+It was an enterprise marine data science research institution built around a single reframing: precision medicine, but for the oceans.
+Rather than treat conservation as charity, it used decentralized science to fund and govern the work — biodiversity credits that put a real value on a living reef, DAO governance that let a distributed community steer research funding, and a pipeline that ran from ocean biodiversity data through protein language models all the way to drug discovery.

-New Atlantis was part of a progression.
-The marine science thread runs from LabDAO through New Atlantis, through the IMAC project, and into the World Genome Academy — each iteration deepening the commitment to ocean AI and citizen science.
-The ocean eDNA biomonitoring work connects directly to the UCSD marine science partnership and the Venice High ocean genomics curriculum.
+New Atlantis was one link in a longer chain.
+The marine science thread runs from LabDAO through New Atlantis, into the IMAC project, and on into the World Genome Academy — each turn deepening the commitment to ocean AI and citizen science.
+The eDNA biomonitoring work connects directly to the UCSD marine science partnership and the ocean genomics curriculum at Venice High, where students read the same water the models do.